onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 Pragma statements can be allowed to float when a contract is intended for consumption by other developers, as in the case with contracts in a library or EthPM package.
 Otherwise, the developer would need to manually update the pragma in order to compile locally.

-## Use events for contract activity monitoring
+## Use events to monitor contract activity

 It can be useful to have a way to monitor the contract's activity after it was deployed.
 One way to accomplish this is to look at all transactions of the contract, however that may be insufficient, as message calls between contracts are not recorded in the blockchain.
 Moreover, it shows only the input parameters, not the actual changes being made to the state.